-By midst of their 30’s, 66% of men in general, experiences some type of hair problem.
+By the middle of their 30’s, 66% of men in general, experience some type of hair problem.
 Upon reaching the age of 50, about 85% of men will realize that a significant amount of their hair has begun to become thinner than usual.
-25% of men that suffer from male pattern baldness will begin to symptoms such as thinning hair or sometime even hair loss before they can even reach 21 years of age.
+25% of men that suffer from male pattern baldness will begin to symptoms such as thinning hair or sometimes even hair loss before they can even reach 21 years of age.

 Addictive drugs such as smoking, excessive use of alcohol, and a few prescribed drugs are known to cause alopecia.
 Smoking not only causes cancer of many sorts, but it causes your hair to thin by a tremendous amount, which basically leads to baldness.
 Alcohol causes your hair to fall too.
 However, a limited and small dosage of alcohol every-day, like 2 or 3 glasses can actually help to keep your hair.
 So remember the max amount is 3 glasses.

 A few diseases and sometimes treatment of diseases also cause you to rapidly lose hair.
 Symptoms of thyroid obstruction of any sort can cause hair problems as well.
 Chemotherapy causes hair-fall to a great extent but once the therapy course is completed your hair begins to sprout back out.